 Motorcycle accidents often result in severe injuries.
 Even though only 4% of the vehicles on Kansas roadways are motorcycles, they account for being involved in at least 11% of all accidents.
 Statistics show that motorcyclists are 32% more likely to be killed in a collision than drivers of passenger vehicles.

-Was it a No Fault Accident and What is a No Fault Accident?
+Was it a No Fault Accident and What Does That Mean?

 Many injury accident victims tell us in their initial free evaluation that the police officer or insurance company told them that Kansas is a no fault state.
 Often times this leads to incorrect conclusions that nobody was at fault for the accident and there is no case.
 That is not the meaning of “no-fault” and insurance adjusters intentionally confuse motorcycle accident victims when discussing the issue.
 It is improper to describe an accident as a no-fault accident.
 People involved in a crash can almost always assert some responsibility against the other driver for what takes place in an accident.
 As such, even if a no-fault claim is made, there is still a claim against the other driver and the at-fault insurance company.